ArjunGhosh561/Pong_Game/README.md

 # Pong_Game

-Simple Python based Pygame Pong .
-User must have python installed in his system.
+##Goal
+Beat the computer in the game and WIN

+##Controls
-Download the files,save them in a folder and run the python file to execute the program.
+Use the up and down key to control the slider.